 You May Also Like

-So, the verdict is in.
-While it won’t do you any major harm to give it a try if you’re convinced slugging is for you, it might lead to unwanted breakouts.
-But if you’re one of the 50 million people in the U.S. who suffer from mild, occasional or severe acne, you might want to put the Vaseline down and avoid taking the risk.
+While it won’t do you any major harm to give it a try if you’re convinced slugging is for you, our experts advise it might lead to unwanted breakouts.
+If you’re one of the 50 million people in the U.S. who suffer from mild, occasional or severe acne, our experts suggest putting the Vaseline down and avoiding taking the risk.